BenjaminShinar/udemy_docker_kubernetes_practical_guide/README.md

 <!--
 ignore these words in spell check for this file
-// cSpell:ignore udemy println beny
+// cSpell:ignore udemy println beny swfavorites macvlan -->
--->

 # Docker & Kubernetes: The Practical Guide